Free 35 Survival Hacks you'll love!

 View Product

-Beginner tip: Get yourself a pair of gloves, as they will protect you while chopping with the axe.
-And if you are not yet experienced with the axe, chop slower and more carefully.
-Furthermore, position your legs and feet so that they are not in the path of the axe if you slip.
+Beginner tip: Get yourself another pair of gloves, as they protect you when chopping with the axe.
+And if you are not yet practiced with the axe, chop slower and more deliberately.
+Also, position your legs and feet so that they are not in the flight path if you slip.

-At the beginning, I didn't care what kind of wood I had.
+At first, I didn't care what kind of wood I had.
 At least I could start carving.

-But now I make sure that it is not, for example, a beech.
+But now I make sure that it is not, for example, beech.
 I still have an unfinished spoon here that is made of beech wood.
-The wood of the beech is damn hard, and it is really exhausting.
+The wood of the beech is damn hard and it is really exhausting.

 • Maple wood